UpInStratosphere/LC-Bank/Algo_notes/Graph.md

     }

-    //Add a new node into the graph bool setParent(int x){
+    //Add a new node into the graph - not needed if constructor initialzied all the nodes.
+Only need this if we don't know the nodes at the beginning bool setParent(int x){
         if (parent.find(x) != parent.end()) return false;
         parent[x] = x;